||Pastoral Leadership in Context

 ||Project Proposal Continuation

-A continuation of DMPR 902, a student enrolls in this course if her or his proposal was not completed or accepted while enrolled in the project proposal course.
-If the student's proposal is still not completed or accepted in three subsequent and consecutive semesters, s/he must re-enroll in DMPR 902.
+A continuation of DMPR 902, a student enrolls in this course if the proposal was not completed or accepted while enrolled in the project proposal course.
+If the student's proposal is still not completed or accepted in three subsequent and consecutive semesters, they must re-enroll in DMPR 902.

 ||Project Development Seminar I